ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 # IANA Considerations

-This document requests a codepoint for the `taskbind` extension and for creation of a new registry for DP mechanisms.
+This document requests a codepoint for the `taskbind` report extension and for creation of a new registry for Taskbind extensions.

 (RFC EDITOR: Replace "XXXX" with the RFC number assigned to this document.)